UniversalDependencies/docs/_la/feat/Degree.md

 * ***plurimus*** 'most, very many/much' from *multus* 'many/much' (`DET`)
     * *multus* is also annotated for [`NumType=Card`](la-feat/NumType), as it is functionally equivalent to a [numeric expression](la-pos/NUM) (e.g. *centum* 'one hundred') and can be an answer to *quantus* 'how many/much'

+### <a name="Sup">`Sup`</a>: superlative

+The PROIEL Latin treebank uses the traditional superlative tag for forms like ***pulchrissimum*** and ***plurimus***.
+This is consistent with the use in the other PROIEL treebanks and corresponds to the grammatical tradition.
+All forms of the Latin superlative have both absolute and relative uses (as documented above) and this should eventually be unified across the treebanks.
+(Alternatively, the annotation can be disambiguatuated, which will require substantial manual labor.)

 ### <a name="Cmp">`Cmp`</a>: comparative

 This value implies a difference between two elements under a given property.